 An organized group of people, that interact to solve activities with interdependencies, having a particular purpose*.

 Our people and the activities are the only components within our organisation (our complex adaptive system) and is the right granularity level (key in a complex system) for our organisation to be able to have a context independent definition.
-Through this we are therefore able to build our way of working, where we of course always need to fulfil the context independent organizational principles** for people and activities***.
-As you can see, people and activities are of the right granularity level for our organisation.
-Not only for having context independence, but also because we need to focus on improving the way of working in our organisation, never ever the people within it.
+Through this we are therefore able to build our way of working, where we of course always need to fulfil the context independent organizational principles** for people and activities***, for the context we are operating in.
+As you can see, people and activities are of the right granularity level for our organisation, not only for having context independence, but also because we need to focus on improving the way of working in our organisation, never ever the people within it.
 This is also in line with Dave Snowden that is stating; “You can’t change a system one person at a time.” .
 When we have problems in our way of working in the organisation, it is always the system to blame, not the people.
-To always blame the system, and fixing all the found faults as well, is in Jidoka for Toyota a very important ingredient to fully respect their people.
+To always blame the system, and fixing all the found faults as well, is in the Jidoka thinking for Toyota, a very important ingredient to fully respect their people.
 A famous quote by the quality guru W. Edwards Deming is “A bad system will beat a good person every time.” and shows similar thoughts as Toyota’s.
 So, in order to be innovative, we need to have a good system, where our people can thrive.

 In our organisations we have context independent (context-free) constraints, some kind of background constraints that always are present, like shared understanding, purpose and goals for the organisation, which Alicia states, which are valid before we chosen the context that the organisation is operating in.
 In our definition of an organisation, we have “with a particular purpose”, where an organisation’s chosen purpose is a big constraint (in a positive sense) for what our way of working is meant for.
 The purpose gives the context we will operate in, i.e., the context of manufacturing, service, software product development, hardware product development, etc., which in turn means that we then have all the activated organizational principles we need to fulfil.
 The purpose will therefore indirectly give us a flourishing way of working for our organization if we follow the organizational principles, even though some iterations, with less and less changes are needed.
 This also means that we get a more and more structured way of working, which means that it is complicated and not complex to understand, i.e., if we have problems with our way of working, we can for sure find the root causes, the non-fulfilled organizational principles.